gnu-octave/GNU-Octave-enable-64/README.md

 this project requires approximately **5 GB** disc space and **1 hour**, depending on your system and the number of parallel jobs `make -j`.

+Debian like distributions (Ubuntu, ...) make SuiteSparse a dependency for [GLPK](https://www.gnu.org/software/glpk/).
+For this reason, this Makefile can optionally build and install the original GLPK version by calling:

+    make -j2 glpk 2>&1 | tee log/build_glpk.log

 Using this Makefile is especially of interest, if one pursues the following
 goals: